Why You Should Use Markdown in Your Note-Taking App

 • Apple Notes & Evernote – support Markdown-style formatting

-Because .md is just text, your notes are no longer controlled by a single company.
+Because .md files are just text, your notes aren't controlled by one company.
 You can:

-• sync them with any provider (Dropbox, iCloud, Git, Syncthing)
+* Sync them with anyone (Dropbox, iCloud, Git, Syncthing)

 Markdown integrates seamlessly with: